 Instructions

-Make the crust:
+Make the crust

-- On a surface dusted lightly with oat flour, roll out the smaller piece of dough to a 9-inch (23-cm) round about 1⁄4-inch (6-mm) thick.
-Use a fluted cookie cutter or biscuit cutter (or small glass) to cut out shapes measuring about 2-inches in diameter.
-Place the dough shapes on a small baking sheet lined with parchment paper and chill until firm, 20 minutes.
+- Place the dough shapes on a small baking sheet lined with parchment paper and chill until firm, 20 minutes and up to 2 days if covered.
 Optionally, press the dough scraps together, wrap and chill until firm, and repeat the rolling/cutting process once more.
+You may not need all the cut-outs, and extras can be baked alongside the pie for a snack.

-Make the pie:
+Make the pie

 - Position a rack in the lower third of the oven, top with a baking stone if you’ve got one and preheat to 425ºF (220ºC).
 Line a rimmed baking sheet with parchment paper for easy cleanup.

 - Spoon the fruit and juices into the chilled crust, smoothing it flat.
-Place the chilled dough shapes over the top of the fruit, overlapping them slightly and leaving lots of windows for the steam to escape.
-Brush the rounds with the cream or milk and sprinkle with the smoked or coarse sugar.
+Place the chilled dough shapes over the top of the fruit, overlapping them slightly and leaving lots of windows for steam to escape.
+Brush the rounds with the cream or milk and sprinkle with the coarse sugar.

 - Place the pie on the lined baking sheet and slide into the oven on the baking stone.
 Bake at 425ºF (220ºC) for 15 minutes, then decrease the oven temperature to 375ºF (190ºC) and continue baking until the crust is golden and the fruit is bubbling thickly, 35–50 more minutes.
 (Err on the side of overbaking lest you wind up with soupy filling that doesn't set.)
-Let the pie cool completely to set the fruit, at least 2 hours, then cut into wedges and serve at room temperature with ice cream.
-The pie is best shortly after baking and will keep at room temperature for up to 1 day, or refrigerated for up to 3 days.

 Sabrina B. says